alexwlchan/alexwlchan.net/src/_drafts/obsidian-open-note.md

 $ python clean_up_text.py /path/to/text/file.md
 ```

-This is mostly fine, but finding that path is a bit annoying when I have a note open in Obsidian.
+This is mostly fine, but finding that path is a bit annoying when I want to run them on a note I have open in Obsidian.
-It's not hard, it just takes a few steps – open the "More options" menu, click "Reveal in Finder", drag the file from Finder into my terminal.
+It's not hard, it just takes a few steps – open the "More options" menu, click "Reveal in Finder", drag the file from Finder into terminal.
 I wanted a way to make it a bit quicker.

 I've written a little script which gives me a path to the note I currently have open in Obsidian, so now I can run something more like: